-Most improper asset valuations involve the fraudulent overstatement of inventory or receivables, an acquired business to inflate future earnings, misclassification of fixed and other assets, or improper capitalisation of inventory or start-up costs.
+Most improper asset valuations involve the fraudulent overstatement of inventory or receivables, again with the goal being to strengthen the appearance of the statement of financial position.
+Other improper asset valuations include manipulation of the allocation of the purchase price of an acquired business to inflate future earnings, misclassification of fixed and other assets, or improper capitalisation of inventory or start-up costs.